Image by mostafa meraji from Pixabay

 To operate in a complex context, you must invest effort to ensure you have the right people at the right places.
 In the end, I usually found it best to adopt a model of a hybrid organization combining elements of central and federated orientation structures:

-• A Central Architectural Teams, and
+• A Small Central Architectural Team, and

 • Architecture Guilds & Virtual Architectural Teams.